wiseacre7/amberwisedesigns/photos.md

 <img src="assets/img/Deschutes01.png" width="500" class="center" vspace="10">

+## Newsletter Design
+At my current position, some mail pieces include large newsletters.
+The below is a newsletter I made from scratch for a client that wanted to portray a delicate, relaxing feel while remaining professional as a newsletter.
+I created the background vines as a vector using the pen tool, and was able to customize it to his specifications until the client was satisfied with the end result.
+The printed version is on an 11 x 17 sheet, folded in half and included with their quarterly donation letters.

 ## CookBook Project
 As a personal project, my mom and her colleagues wanted to make a cook book as a retirement gift.
 The book would be comprised of some favorite recipes by all of the employees that he had worked with over the years.
 Since I am a designer, my mom asked if I would compile the recipes into a cook book that we could print ourselves and present to him in a binder.
 I was glad to be a part of something so special, so of course I jumped at the chance.
 The following are a few pages for examples.